 “Okay, even if that’s true, Captain Crunch is awesome stuff,” I said.

-“Okay Justin, just try living on it, and see what happens.
+“Okay, Justin, just try living on it, and see what happens.
 It will rot your teeth and drive you to an early death,” she said.

-“Sure, tell your daddy to give me a supply and I will,” I replied in jest, grabbing her side as we moved up Governor Nicholls towards the French Market.
+“Sure, tell your daddy to give me a supply, and I will,” I replied in jest, grabbing her side as we moved up Governor Nicholls towards the French Market.

 “When are you leaving for California?” she asked, changing the subject.

-“As soon as I feel better, it’s a long drive, and I am bit worried about my illness.
+“As soon as I feel better, it’s a long drive, and I am a bit worried about my illness.
 I hate to have something go wrong on the road.”

 “I’ll go with you.
 I can drive, and I’ve always wanted to see California!
-I want to head up Salinas way and work with the farm workers’ union.
+I want to head up Salinas Way and work with the Farm Workers’ Union.
 I’d love to come.
 Do you mind if I come?” she asked.

-I had to chuckle, like there weren’t enough oppressed farm workers in the South, but I kept my thoughts to myself, as having Annie along for the ride would be great.
+I had to chuckle like there weren’t enough oppressed farm workers in the South, but I kept my thoughts to myself, as having Annie along for the ride would be great.

 Besides, Lacy's situation was complicated: she was a great girl, but the notion of settling down didn’t sit well with me.
 I needed time to think.